chasepython/PredictionRegression_ScikitLearn-python/README.md

 I list the models which are often used for my statistics research.

 You can use this for regression model,predictable model,best fitting model and Lasso regression.
-You can change the parameter in moedel whatever you want.
+You can change the arguments in moedel whatever you want.

 Models：
 1.simple Regression